Skip to main content

 Working group objectives

-The EMB Working Group on marine Carbon Dioxide Removal will aim be to focus on monitoring, reporting and verification (MRV) of these activities.
+The EMB Working Group on marine Carbon Dioxide Removal will focus on monitoring, reporting and verification (MRV) of these activities.
 The Future Science Brief should provide a state-of-the-art overview on the topic and conclude with relevant recommendations for policy and research funding.
 The document will be primarily written from a European perspective, but due to the global nature of marine CDR, it will have global relevance.

 Specific topics that could be addressed in this document include (but are not limited to):